sarahciston/codingcare/posts/0critintro.md

 >"Theory is not inherently healing, liberatory, or revolutionary. lt fulfills this function only when we ask that it do so and direct our theorizing towards this end." >>–bell hooks @hooksTeachingTransgressEducation1994

 It requires we reunite the divisions between theory and practice, between user and programmer, which were artificially split from the start.
-[XXXexplain] [^hoff] [^nardi] It requires un-siloing of domains and disciplines, the artificial boundaries that devide technologists from activists.
+[XXXexplain] [^hoff] [^nardi] [^americanartist] It requires un-siloing of domains and disciplines, the artificial boundaries that divide technologists from activists.

 It requires we find common language, common value/appreciation/respect that comes with working knowledge of the whole working system.